LeonKolyang/paigeant/README.md

 uv add paigeant
 ```

-Define and dispatch a workflow:
+### Define and dispatch a workflow
+Use `WorkflowDispatcher` to build the routing slip and `PaigeantAgent` to register activities.
+Dispatch the workflow to your chosen transport:

 ```python
 from paigeant import PaigeantAgent, WorkflowDispatcher, get_transport, WorkflowDependencies